-With this accreditation, ACBSP certifies that the teaching and learning processes—as well as the Bachelor’s in Business Administration, Marketing and Commercial Management—comply with its rigorous educational standards.
+With this accreditation, ACBSP certifies that the teaching and learning processes—as well as the Bachelor’s in Business Administration and Marketing —comply with its rigorous educational standards.
 Based on the criteria of the Malcolm Baldrige National Quality Award, ACBSP assesses issues related to institutional leadership, strategic planning processes, community relations, quality of academic programmes, and faculty credentials and services.

 *Last completed academic year.